James D. Maxwell II

-James Donald "Jimmy" Maxwell II (born May 4, 1975) is an associate justice of the Supreme Court of Mississippi.
-He is a nominee to serve as a United States district judge of the United States District Court for the Northern District of Mississippi.
+James Donald "Jimmy" Maxwell II (born May 4, 1975) is a United States district judge of the United States District Court for the Northern District of Mississippi.
+He previously served as an associate justice of the Supreme Court of Mississippi.

 Early life, education and career

 Maxwell was born on May 4, 1975, in Metairie, Louisiana.
 He received a Bachelor of Business Administration from the University of Mississippi.
 He attended Mississippi College School of Law for his first year of law school, before completing his final two years and receiving a Juris Doctor from the University of Mississippi School of Law.
 He practiced civil law in Jackson in the firm of Daniel Coker Horton & Bell before returning to Oxford to serve as an Assistant United States Attorney for the Northern District of Mississippi in 2002.

-Mississippi Court of Appeals
+State judicial service in Mississippi

-Maxwell served as a judge on the Mississippi Court of Appeals.
-He was initially appointed to the appeals court by Governor Haley Barbour on February 2, 2009, then elected in 2010 and re-elected in 2014.
+On February 2, 2009, Governor Haley Barbour appointed Maxwell to the Mississippi Court of Appeals.
+He was then elected in 2010 and re-elected in 2014.